The HFS Hub

 Click OK.
 At the next screen you will be asked to confirm you wish to start the installation.
 Click the Start installation button.

-The correct version of the Spectrum Protect software for your computer will now be downloaded (unless you have already done this step).
+The correct version of the Storage Protect software for your computer will now be downloaded (unless you have already done this step).

-Once the software is downloaded the Spectrum Protect installer will start.
+Once the software is downloaded the Storage Protect installer will start.
 This requires admin privileges so you will be asked to agree or provide credentials.

 After installation completes you will be asked to continue to configuration of the node using the nodename you have already provided.
 Configuration also requires admin privileges so you will once again be asked to agree to this or enter credentials.

 Finally you will be told configuration is complete.
-Spectrum Protect is now installed and authenticated.
+Storage Protect is now installed and authenticated.
 You can click on OK to return to the HFS Hub home screen.

 It is now important to run an initial manual backup of your machine to: